Table of Contents

 The MOS is obtained by having a group of people listen to a set of standardized audio samples and rate them on a scale of 1 to 5, with 1 being the lowest quality and 5 being the highest.
 The ratings are then averaged to obtain the MOS score.

 The MOS score is widely used in the telecommunications industry to measure and monitor the quality of voice calls, including VoIP calls.
-By measuring MOS scores, telecom companies can identify areas where call quality needs improvement and take steps to improve the overall quality of their services.
+By monitoring MOS scores, telecom companies can identify areas where call quality needs improvement and take steps to improve the overall quality of their services.

 Voice Quality MOS Score is most often judged on a scale from 1 (bad) to 5 (excellent) of the perceived quality of a voice call.
 Although originally Mean Opinion Scores were derived from surveys of expert observers, today a MOS Score is often produced by an Objective Measurement Method approximating a human ranking.